pelayoarbues/quartz/content/notes/Training a LoRa of your face with Stable Diffusion 1.5.md

 Once you have your folder filled with appropriately sized photos, it's recommended to caption these images.
 Although not mandatory, providing good captions is highly encouraged.

-> [!warning]
+> [!warning] Warning
-For now, this part of my process is automated but in future I'll likely manually adjust automatically-generated captions.
+> For now, this part of my process is automated but in future I'll likely manually adjust automatically-generated captions.

 Here's how you can quickly create captions: In Kohya, select the top tab titled Utilities > Captioning and choose a type of captioning.
 For characters (as they call when you train a Lora with a person or anime), WD14 is said to work better.
 Select the folder, remove any undesired tags and add a prefix to captions.
 In my case, I use the trigger word I'll be using for training the LoRa - something that isn't known by the base model on top you'll be training.
 For me, this is `pelarbues` - an unlikely real word that helps me identify my character Lora.